+SAFETY 1.
 1.1.
-ELECTRICAL SAFETY

-WARNING!
-It is the owner's responsibility to read, understand and comply with the following:

-You must check all electrical equipment and appliances to ensure that they are safe before use.
-You must inspect power supply leads, plugs and all electrical connections for wear and damage.
-You must ensure the risk of electric shock is minimised by the installation of appropriate safety devices.
-An RCCB (Residual Current Circuit Breaker) should be incorporated in the main distribution board.
-We also recommend that an RCD (Residual Current Device) is used with all electrical products.
-It is particularly important to use an RCD with portable products that are plugged into an electrical supply not protected by an RCCB.
-If in doubt consult a qualified electrician.
-You may obtain a Residual Current Device by contacting your Sealey dealer.
-You must also read and understand the following instructions concerning electrical safety.
+ELECTRICAL SAFETY WARNING!
+It is the responsibility of the owner and the operator to read, understand and comply with the following: You must check all electrical products, before use, to ensure that they are safe.
+You must inspect power cables, plugs, sockets and any other connectors for wear or damage.
+You must ensure that the risk of electric shock is minimised by the installation of appropriate safety devices.
+A Residual Current Circuit Breaker (RCCB) should be incorporated in the main distribution board.
+We also recommend that a Residual Current Device (RCD) is used.
+It is particularly important to use an RCD with portable products that are plugged into a supply which is not protected by an RCCB.
+If in any doubt consult a qualified electrician.
+You may obtain a Residual Current Device by contacting your Sealey stockist.
+You must also read and understand the following instructions concerning electrical safety

 - 1.1.1.
-The Electricity At Work Act 1989 requires all portable electrical appliances, if used on business premises, to be tested by a qualified electrician, using a Portable Appliance Tester (PAT), at least once a year. - 1.1.2.
-The Health & Safety at Work Act 1974 makes owners of electrical appliances responsible for the safe condition of the appliance and the safety of the appliance operator.
-If in any doubt about electrical safety, contact a qualified electrician. - 1.1.3.
-Ensure the insulation on all cables and the product itself is safe before connecting to the mains power supply.
-See 1.1.1. & 1.1.2. above and use a Portable Appliance Tester (PAT). - 1.1.4.
-Ensure that cables are always protected against short circuit and overload. - 1.1.5.
-Regularly inspect power supply, leads, plugs for wear and damage and all electrical connections to ensure that none is loose. - 1.1.6.
-Important: Ensure the voltage marked on the product is the same as the electrical power supply to be used and check that supply is correctly fused, see fuse rating at right. - 1.1.7.
-DO NOT pull or carry the powered appliance by its power supply lead. - 1.1.8.
-DO NOT pull power plugs from sockets by the power cable. - 1.1.9.
-DO NOT use worn or damaged leads, plugs or connections.
-Immediately replace or have repaired by a qualified electrician. - 1.1.10.
-This product comes without a plug.
-You must contact a qualified electrician to ensure an adequate supply is available.
-If fitting such a plug -
+The Electricity at Work Act 1989 requires that all portable electrical appliances, if used on business premises, are tested by a qualified electrician, using a Portable Appliance Tester (PAT), at least once a year. - The Health & Safety at Work Act 1974 makes owners of electrical appliances responsible for the safe condition of those appliances and 1.1.2. the safety of the appliance operators.
+If in any doubt about electrical safety, contact a qualified electrician. - Ensure that the insulation on all cables and on the appliance is safe before connecting it to the power supply.
+See 1.1.1. and and use a 1.1.3.
+Portable Appliance Tester. - Ensure that cables are always protected against short circuit and overload.
+1.1.4. - 1.1.5 Regularly inspect power supply cables and plugs for wear or damage and check all connections to ensure that none is loose. - Important: Ensure that the voltage marked on the appliance matches the power supply to be used and that the supply is correctly fused.
+DO NOT pull or carry the appliance by the power cable. × - × DO NOT pull the plug from the socket by the cable. - × DO NOT use worn or damaged cables, plugs or connectors.
+Immediately have any faulty item repaired or replaced by a qualified electrician - SUPERMIG230 is a single phase machine and must be run from a minimum 16amp supply.
+To achieve maximum output this model 1.1.6 will require a 30Amp fused supply.
+We recommend you discuss the installation of an industrial round pin plug and socket with your electrician. - 1.1.7.
+Fit a plug according to the following instructions (UK only). - a) Connect the GREEN/YELLOW earth wire to the earth terminal 'E'. - b) Connect the BROWN live wire to the live terminal 'L'. - c) Connect the BLUE neutral wire to the neutral terminal 'N'.

-Ensure that the unit is correctly wired and earthed, as follows:

-- a) Connect the GREEN/YELLOW earth wire to the earth terminal 'E'. - b) Connect the BROWN live wire to live terminal 'L'. - c) Connect the BLUE neutral wire to the neutral terminal 'N'. - d) After wiring, check there are no bare wires, that all wires have been correctly connected, that the cable outer insulation is clamped by the cable grip and that the grip is tight. - 1.1.11.
-Cable extension reels.
-When a cable extension reel is used it should be fully unwound before connection.
+d) After wiring, check that there are no bare wires, that all wires have been correctly connected, that the cable outer insulation extends beyond the cable restraint and that the restraint is tight.

+1.1.8 When a cable extension reel is used it should be fully unwound before connection.
 A cable reel with an RCD fitted is recommended since any product which is plugged into the cable reel will be protected.
-The section of the cores of the cable is important.
-2.5mm2 section is a minimum, but to be absolutely sure that the capacity of the cable reel is suitable for this product and for others that may be used in the other output sockets, we recommend the use of 2.5mm2 section cable.
+The cross-section of the cable on the cable reel must be suitable for the unit and never lower than the cross-section of the mains cable supplied with the unit.